The problem with how most PMs handle documents

 - The landlord gets their link next.
 Once the tenant completes, the landlord is automatically notified to counter-sign.

 Total time from your desk: about 30 seconds.
-Total time waiting for signatures: usually under 24 hours instead of 3-5 days.
+Total time waiting for signatures: usually under 24 hours instead of 3 to 5 days.

 Why multi-document packets matter